Washington

 1701 E Yakima Ave, Yakima WA 98901

 Come join us for a weekend in the sun!
 We will start with our exhibit hall and welcome reception on Thursday July 30th at 6pm.
 Continuing education classes will be held all day Friday.
 And then a short day of classes on Saturday August 1st.
 Of course we are doing our silent and live auction Friday evening!
+We're adding a new element to the live auction.
+Some items will be white elephant style so you will be bidding blindly.
 Family members are welcome to join.
 The hotel is kid friendly, there's a pool, and pets are welcome with a pet fee.

 • Agenda will be posted once speakers are confirmed!